tpazman/svinj/README.md

 Simple multiplayer canvas/node/websocket shooter.
 My "learn javascript" project.

 This is the branch running @ heroku.
-It has no master server nor a server list page.
-A single server + client web site bundled in a heroku app.
+It lacks a master server and a server list page.
+A single node server + client web site bundled in a heroku app.